BenjaminWFox/website-2020/content/published/tech/nextjs-setup-config-testing-linting-absolute-imports.md

 ^ Note that the syntax I’m using, @/folder/path, is arbitrary — the @ may look fancy but it is only there to make it obvious that this isn’t an npm package or a relative import — you could name the alias paths however you like!

 The challenge setting these up is that once you start using them in your application *and* in your tests, *all* the different systems in your code that have to [resolve imports](https://www.typescriptlang.org/docs/handbook/module-resolution.html) (<-- good explanation of resolving modules — ignore the TypeScript parts 😅) need to understand these aliases.
-For us, that means adding configuration for Next.js, Jest, ESLint, and VSCode 😰 … so a lot of updates to the configuration we’ve done thus far but don’t worry —it’s not *too *drastic.
+For us, that means adding configuration for Next.js, Jest, ESLint, and VSCode 😰 … so a lot of updates to the configuration we’ve done thus far but don’t worry —it’s not *too* drastic.

 ### Create a Test Component

 In order to verify the aliased paths are working we need something to import.
-Typically you would alias the top-level folders to reference the import path from there, but the only two top-level folders we have currently aren’t really something we need to alias; Anything in pages/ probably shouldn’t be imported anywhere else, and anything in public/ can already be referenced by absolute path in ‘src’ or ‘href’ attributes.
+Typically you would alias the top-level folders to reference the import path from there, but the only two top-level folders we have currently aren’t really something we need to alias; Anything in pages/ probably shouldn’t be imported anywhere else, and anything in public/ can already be referenced by absolute path in `src` or `href` attributes.

 Instead, let’s create a new section in the code specifically for components.
 This will be two new folders and a file: **components/callout/callout.js**.
 Add this to the **callout.js** file: